| |

 Augusta Country Club).
 In 1899 the brothers moved to Springfield, New York and worked as Club and Ball Makers at Otsego Country Club, part of

-In 1901 they signed up to the famous Mohawk Golf Club in Schenectady NY.
-Fred branched out on his own in Montgomery County NY, before moving
+famous Mohawk Golf Club in Schenectady NY.
+Fred branched out on his own in Montgomery County NY, before moving to Detroit, where he worked

-to Detroit, where he worked freelance as an instructor and clubmaker from his home at 146, Harrison Street.
-Ed was pro at Albany Country Club,
+freelance as an instructor and clubmaker from his home at 146, Harrison Street.
+Fred played in the US Open in 1899 at Baltimore.
+Fred died

 ![[*]](images/clear.gif) ROBERT FORTUNE Conneaut Country